Forensic epistemology

 The ladder of liability

-In some strands of legal endeavour (notably in the criminal law and the tortious world of civil wrong-doing, one’s mental state is important in assessing one’s responsiblity; in others (principally the cool and dispassionate law of contract) it is — for the most part — not.
+In some strands of legal endeavour (notably in the criminal law and the tortious world of civil wrong-doing), your mental state is important in assessing your responsibility for what you done; in others (principally the cool and dispassionate law of contract) it is, for the most part, not.
+Contracts are contracts, your signed up voluntarily; why you didn’t do what you said you would is beside the point.

 The intender, in contrast to all those above, does what he does as a matter of cold-blooded, contemptuous calculation.[1]